iganets/iganet/webapps/protocol.md

    "data"    : {...}
    ```

    The list of supported models is sent by the server upon creating a new session or connecting to an existing session.
-For details see Sections __1.2 Create a new session__ and __3 Models__.
+See [Create a new session](protocol.md#create-a-new-session) and [Models](protocol.md#models) for details.

    _Server response_
    ```